Surf fishing: Surfcasting

 Surfcasting is a casting technique which separates the surfcaster from the ordinary shore, pier, or boat fisherman.
 Extremely long rods are frequently employed to extend the length of the cast, while specialized, two-handed casting techniques are used to cast the lure or bait the added distances required in many cases to reach feeding inshore fish.
 In these casts the entire body, rather than just the arms, are utilized to deliver the cast.
 In addition to standard two-handed casts, veteran surfcasters may also resort to the pendulum cast (derived from tournament casting contests) to achieve added distance – in some cases exceeding 700 feet.

 Tournament casting is a sport in its own right, with the world record held by Danny Moeskops casting a distance of 286.63 meters (313.46 yards).

 Extreme Surfcasting also known as skishing is a variant of surf fishing that involves donning a wetsuit and flippers and swimming into the ocean with surfcasting pole to catch fish.
 Skishing was invented in Montauk, New York in 1995.
 The term which is a cross between "skiing "and "fishing" to describe what happens if the angler hooks a large enough fish and it tows him through the ocean like a water-skier.
 Without the benefit of boat or land, the fight is considered to be, by the fisherman anyway, on more equal terms.
 Skishers swim sometimes hundreds of yards from shore to water well over their heads, with their flippers and buoyancy of their wetsuits keeping them afloat.

+Wetsuit Surfcasting is considered another form of extreme surfcasting, in which an angler dons a wetsuit with spikes on their feet, and swims to a rock from which they fish for striped bass.
+This differs from "skishing" in that the angler remains perched on structure rather than floating.
+The target fish however remains the same.
+This form of surfcasting has long attracted highly particular personalities: cranks, combat veterans, and adrenaline junkies and is thought to have been pioneered in the mid 1900s in Montauk, NY by anglers such as Jack Yee and Fred Kalkstein.
+The tradition is still practiced today amongst a new generation of anglers, and in recent years has become popularized by a "dying breed" of surfcasters namely Brandon Sausele, a pipeline rehabilitation specialist who regularly wetsuit surfcasts the waters off Montauk, NY.
+In recent years an increase in local shark populations and encounters, has added another dynamic to the extreme sport.